YehonatanYomtov/YehonatanYomtov/README.md

-- 👋 Hi, I’m @YehonatanYomtov
+- Hi, I’m @YehonatanYomtov
-- 👀 I’m interested in Full Stack Development
+- I’m interested in Full Stack Development
-- 🌱 I’m learning Full Stack at the Developers Institute Bootcamp, in Ramat Gan, Tel Aviv
+- I learned Full Stack at the Developers Institute Bootcamp, in Ramat Gan, Tel Aviv.
+And now started an internship in Cyber Security.
-- 📫 How to reach me: y.yomtov8@gmail.com
+- How to reach me: y.yomtov8@gmail.com

 <!---
 YehonatanYomtov/YehonatanYomtov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.